-I invited Sanne Siska to share her celiac disease coping strategies with the Good For You Gluten Free community.
-Sanne is a licensed (LPCC) mental health counselor who specializes in trauma.
+I invited Michelle Kostic to share her celiac disease coping strategies with the Good For You Gluten Free community.
+Kostic is a licensed (LPCC) mental health counselor specializing in trauma.

 For many of us in the gluten-free community, a celiac disease or gluten intolerance diagnosis triggers grief, isolation, and embarrassment, all of which can weigh heavily on our emotional well-being.